Jbleezy/BO2-Reimagined/README.md

 ### Containment
 * Gain score by being the only team in the containment zone
 * First team to gain 250 score wins the game
+* Zombies only go after players in the containment zone
 * Players respawn after being down for 10 seconds
 * Players retain perks